Evedel/bow/README.md

 2. Set up cron to run garbage collection
 Example:
 `10 * * * * docker exec registry bin/registry garbage-collect /etc/docker/registry/config.yml`
-3. Also be aware, that there is a known [issue](https://github.com/docker/distribution/issues/1939) in docker registry 2.5.1 in earlier.
+3. Also be aware, that there is a known [issue](https://github.com/docker/distribution/issues/1939) in docker registry 2.6.0 and earlier.
 It means, that if you delete an image from a repository, you will not able to push __the exactly same__ image in that repository.
-To fix it, you will need each time to perform rebuilding of image with `--no-cache` mode or restarting the registry `docker restart registry`.
+To fix it, you will need to perform rebuilding of image with `--no-cache` mode each time or restarting the registry `docker restart registry` once after deletion.

 See more:
 https://github.com/docker/docker-registry/issues/988#issuecomment-224280919